-During the year ended 31 December 2021, the Company transacted with related entities.
+The Company transacted with related entities.
 Details of the nature, volume of transactions and balances with the related entities are as follows:

 (a) Loan payable - GMR Infrastructure (Overseas) Limited (Malta)- (affiliate)

 The terms and condition of the loan with GMR Infrastructure (Overseas) Limited (Malta) has been disclosed in note 12 (b).